 To visit Cape Breton Highlands National Park, you must pilot your RV down the scenic Cabot Trail roadway for about two hours after arriving on the island.
-As you cruise along, you’ll be treated to breathtaking views of forests, cliffs, and ocean vistas galore, making it well worth the long drive.
+You’ll be treated to breathtaking views of forests, cliffs, and ocean vistas galore as you cruise along, making it well worth the long drive.

 Prince Edward Island

 At Prince Edward Island National Park, you can spend time walking along the gorgeous red cliffs, climbing the sand dunes, and lounging along the waterfront.
 All along the way, the scenic views will serve as beautiful backdrops for all your autumn photos, helping you perfectly preserve your trip in your memory banks.

 You have many excellent RV sites to choose from in this park, including:

 - White Sands Campground